 - The effects of the marijuana consumed dissipated by the time the arrestee was driving;

-The criminal defense attorneys at Los Angeles DUI Lawyer have not and will not ever consist of former prosecutors and cops.
-I chose sides a long time ago and no cop or prosecutor will ever work for the Los Angeles DUI Lawyer.
+The criminal defense attorneys at The Law Offices of P J Voll have not and will not ever consist of former prosecutors and cops.
+I chose sides a long time ago and no cop or prosecutor will ever work for the Law Offices of P J Voll.
 We are not hypocrites who once argued to a jury to send the accused to rot away in prison or County Jail and then now advertises for you to hire them because they had a change of heart and now desire your money.

-Please see the following Relevant DUI Marijuana topics to better understand a violation of California Vehicle Code 23152(e) Marijuana DUI:
+Study the following Relevant DUI Marijuana topics to better understand the ins and outs of an alleged violation of California Vehicle Code 23152(e) Marijuana DUI:

-- DUI Marijuana Defined: What is the Legal Definition of California Vehicle Code 23152(e) DUI Marijuana?
+What is the Legal (Rule of Law) Definition of California Marijuana DUI Vehicle Code 23152(e)?
+DUI Marijuana Defined

-The legal definition of California Vehicle Code 23152(e) DUI Marijuana consists of the following points that the prosecutor must prove beyond a reasonable doubt:
+- The legal written definition of California Vehicle Code 23152(e) Marijuana DUI is comprised of the following points that the prosecutor must prove beyond a reasonable doubt:

 - Driving of a vehicle (any vehicle - even a bicycle, scooter or moped!);

-- What is the legal definition of “Driving” a motor vehicle?
+What is the legal (Rule of Law) definition of “Driving” a motor vehicle?

-California Criminal Jury Instructions state in Cal Crim 2241 that a “Driver” is a person who drives or is in actual physical control of a vehicle.
-Furthermore, the Cal Crim 2241 Instruction states that a person is legally driving a vehicle when s/he intentionally causes it to move by exercising actual physical control over it.
-As such, all the prosecution needs to prove is that the accused caused the vehicle to move even slightly.
+- California Criminal Jury Instructions (CalCrim) states in Cal Crim 2241 that a “Driver” is a person who is in the process of driving or is in direct physical actual control of a motor vehicle.
+Furthermore, the Cal Crim 2241 Instruction states that a person is legally driving a vehicle when s/he volitionally makes it roll/move by applying physical command over it.
+As such, all the prosecution needs to prove is that the accused caused the vehicle (motorcycle, bicycle, unicycle, scooter, moped) to move ever so slightly.

-- Keep in mind that even if a law enforcement officer didn't see you actually driving a vehicle, they can still arrest you for Marijuana DUI based on circumstantial evidence of driving.
+- Keep this in mind that even if a law enforcement officer didn't witness you actually driving a vehicle, they can still detain and arrest you for violating Marijuana DUI based on circumstantial evidence of driving.
 See below.

-- What does “Under the influence” of marijuana mean?
+What does being “Under the influence” of marijuana mean?

-One is considered to be “under the influence” of marijuana when:
+- One is found to be “under the influence/impaired” of weed when:

-- due to consuming any amount of marijuana
+- due to using any amount of marijuana

-- you are so impaired that you can no longer drive a vehicle with the caution of a sober person
+- one is impaired to such a degree that he/she cannot operate a vehicle with the care of a typical sober person

-- What does the Prosecutor need to prove in order to show that one is Guilty of California Vehicle Code section 23152(e) DUI Marijuana?
+What type or types of evidence does the District Attorney’s Office need to present in order to show that one is Guilty of DUI Marijuana in violation of California VC section 23152(e)?
+WHAT PROOF IS NEEDED?

-As opposed to alcohol, there does not exist a specific nanogram of THC - delta-9-tetrahydrocannabinol (“THC”) in the blood that can be used to establish impairment for DUI marijuana.
-Positive test results showing whether one is DUI marijuana are unreliable.
-They simply show whether or not there is some delta-9-tetrahydrocannabinol (“THC”) in your system.
-What they cannot show is how much weed one consumed, or how recently one consumed it.
+As opposed to alcohol where the law criminalizes at a certain level the amount of alcohol in one’s blood to be in violation of the DUI alcohol statutes, there does not exist a specific nanogram range of THC - delta-9-tetrahydrocannabinol (“THC”) in the blood that can show whether impairment for DUI marijuana exists in a specific person.
+Positive THC test results showing whether one is DUI marijuana are unreliable.
+They simply show whether some amount of delta-9-tetrahydrocannabinol (“THC”) exists in one’s system.
+What they cannot reliably demonstrate is how much weed was used, or how recently one consumed it.

-Furthermore, the DUI experts are in disagreement as to how much THC - delta-9-tetrahydrocannabinol (“THC”) in one’s system is needed to impair one's ability to drive in violation of California Vehicle Code section 23152(e) marijuana DUI.
+Furthermore, the DUI experts on both the prosecutions side and the defense side are in disagreement as to the exact quantity of THC - delta-9-tetrahydrocannabinol (“THC”) in one’s system is needed to make someone’s driving ability impaired in violation of California Vehicle Code section 23152(e) marijuana DUI.

 One can be investigated for DUI, not submit to a chemical test such as a urine or blood test, and still be charged with and suffer a conviction for DUI marijuana.
-These chemical tests for urine or blood (or breath in alcohol cases) are just one puzzle piece of evidence the State can use to show you drove a motor vehicle stoned.
-And the same way a driver who is being investigated for DUI Alcohol who refuses to take a breath or blood test will thereafter be charged with DUI with the added allegation of a refusal making the crime more serious, if you refuse to submit to a chemical test while being investigated for Marijuana DUI you can still be charged under California Vehicle Code 23152(e) DUI Marijuana.
+These chemical tests for urine or blood (or breath in alcohol cases) are simply a puzzle piece of evidence the State will use to try and prove one drove a motor vehicle stoned.
+And the same way a driver who is being investigated for DUI Alcohol who refuses to take a breath or blood test will thereafter be charged with DUI with the added allegation of a refusal making the crime more serious, if you refuse to submit to a chemical test while being investigated for Marijuana/weed DUI you will still be charged for DUI Marijuana under California Vehicle Code 23152(e).

-Above and in addition to blood or urine test results, evidence of driving under the influence of the herb may also include:
+Above and in addition to the results of blood or urine tests, evidence regarding driving/operating under the influence of weed may also include:

-- The presence of any weed, rolling papers, pipes, roach clips, bowls, water pipes, bongs or other smoking paraphernalia in your car or on your person
+- The existence of any ganja, rolling papers, pipes, roach clips, bowls, water pipes, bongs or other smoking paraphernalia in your vehicle or on your body

 - The manner in which you were driving;